Clever way of adding uuid column

 Furthermore, in order to prevent a possible unwanted commit to EXT:identity's repository, easiest way will be to put ext_tables.sql in the SVN ignore list and hard-code the table that is currently specified.

-#2 Updated by Thomas Maroschik about 8 years ago
+#2 Updated by Thomas Maroschik over 8 years ago

 - Status changed from New to Accepted